 There’s nothing as inviting as a spring breeze.
-That is, until you consider the hidden invaders stealthily hitching a ride on this warm wind, primed to cause millions of Americans spring-time misery.
+That is, until you consider the hidden invaders stealthily hitching a ride on this warm wind, primed to cause millions of North Americans spring-time misery.
 I’m speaking, of course, of the airborne pollen grains that crowd and even cloud the air in some regions.

 But that which is natural and necessary also sends an estimated 50 million Americans into the sneezy, nose scratching, eye-rubbing frenzy known as allergic rhinitis (or hay fever).
 Why does this happen?

 In springtime, trees and grasses are busily procreating.
 By summer, showier flowering plants will be creating sticky, heavy pollen that attaches to flying insects, which do the pollinating.
 But the trees and grasses of spring have a different process: they make and disperse far lighter and aerodynamic pollen grains.
 These sail on the wind, with the intention of landing at the right female flower.

 Dr. Richard Weber, an allergist and professor of medicine at National Jewish Health in Denver, explains that this is an inefficient means of fertilizing, so to improve the odds of success, these plants churn out an abundance of pollen – sometimes billions of grains per year from a single tree.